mdahwireng/Modeling-Water-Flow-Using-A-Custom-Built-Python-Module/README.md

 | | |notebook|Boolean|True to indicate the function is being run in a notebook, false for otherwise|

 ### Process_to_viz module
 This module contains a class called class ProcessToViz.
-This class This class encapsulate all the process from retrieval of data to visualization
+This class encapsulate all the process from retrieval of data to visualization

 | methods    | Mthd desc                                        | arguments         | Arg type | Description                                                      |
 |------------|--------------------------------------------------|-------------------|----------|------------------------------------------------------------------|